Ezra Labaton: International

-In 1975, while still a graduate student, Rabbi Ezra and his wife Emily Friedman went to South Africa where they conducted seminars for Jewish children.
+In 1975, while still a graduate student, Rabbi Ezra and his wife Emily Friedman went to South Africa, where they conducted seminars for Jewish children.
 In 1976, Rabbi Ezra and his wife worked to gather critical information on behalf of Soviet Jews in Russia.

 Illness

-The Rabbi was diagnosed in 1999 with Colon Cancer.
-He would fight through many cycles of treatment & recurrence as the disease spread, before ultimately passing away in 2013 of advanced lung cancer.
-In 2004, after recovering from his third recurrence, The Rabbi cited his illness & treatments as having helped him excel in the pastoral aspect of his role as Rabbi.
+The Rabbi was diagnosed in 1999 with colon cancer.
+He would fight through many cycles of treatment and recurrence as the disease spread, before ultimately dying in 2013 of advanced lung cancer.
+In 2004, after recovering from his third recurrence, The Rabbi cited his illness and treatments as having helped him excel in the pastoral aspect of his role as Rabbi.
 He said it allowed him to empathize and share with other sick people, in a way that he never before was able to.
 As part of his recovery, the Rabbi became an avid runner, as he ran 5 miles each night, as often as 5 nights per week.

-Current News
+Current news

 A number of the Rabbi's students have set up and maintain RabbiLabaton.com, to help perpetuate his legacy through his teachings.
 The site contains hundreds of audio lectures, tributes, and other notes from his archives.
 They are also working to archive the contents of the Rabbi's personal library, which include thousands of titles of Jewish Academia, as well as his personal archives of speeches and lecture notes.